StarYX96/SpatialQueue/README.md

 # Replication Package for *A Geometrically Convergent Solution to Spatial Hypercube Queueing Models*
 **By Cheng Hua, Jun Luo, Arthur J. Swersey, Yixing Wen**

+In the main context of our paper, we evaluate the performance of our proposed Conditional Probability Update (CPU) algorithms as well as its parallel version.
+This ReadMe file provides detailed instructions for replicating the figures, experiments, and analyses presented in the paper.
+For any issues or questions, please contact jluo_ms@sjtu.edu.cn.

 ## 1. General Introduction
 The replication package includes Python code files to reproduce all figures and tables in the paper.
 Requirements:
 - Python >3.9